The Contract module provides functionality for the runtime to deploy and execute WebAssembly smart-contracts.

 Contract call failures are not always cascading.
 When failures occur in a sub-call, they do not “bubble up”, and the call will only revert at the specific contract level.
 For example, if contract A calls contract B, and B fails, A can decide how to handle that failure, either proceeding or reverting A’s changes.

-instantiate_with_code- Deploys a new contract from the supplied wasm binary, optionally transferring some balance.
-This instantiates a new smart contract account and calls its contract deploy handler to initialize the contract.
+Pallet::instantiate_with_code- Deploys a new contract from the supplied wasm binary, optionally transferring some balance.
+This instantiates a new smart contract account with the supplied code and calls its constructor to initialize the contract.

 instantiate_with_codebut instead of uploading new code an existing